How much does it cost to put a dog or cat to sleep in the UK?

 A crown caps a damaged or heavily filled tooth to protect it and restore its shape, and it is one of the most common bigger treatments people face.

-Veneers are thin shells bonded to the front of your teeth to change their colour, shape or alignment, and they are almost always about appearance rather than health.
+Veneers are thin shells bonded to the front of your teeth to change their colour, shape or alignment.

 Median £750 across 7 real prices